mukhal/fine-tunable/README.md

-# Finetunable
+# Fine-tunable

-Finetunable is an NLP transfer learning package based on Keras.
+Fine-tunable is an NLP transfer learning package based on Keras.
 You can pre-train a model for language modeling and finetune it on your target task in a few lines of code.

 ## Usage